Railk/Scriptable-IOS-Widgets/README.md

   ![Image of the garmin widget small size](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3777.png)

   #### Bonus
-  1. If you do not walk for e long time the widget is angry (show teeth ;p) :
+  1. If you do not walk for a long time the widget is angry (show teeth ;p) :

   ![Image of the garmin widget small size angry](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3698.png)